geomoose/geomoose-website/source/rfc/rfc-3.rst

 Details
 -----------------------

-* GeoMoose releases will be made based on this RFC and :ref:`how_to_release`.
+* GeoMoose releases will be made based on this RFC and `how to release`_.
 * GeoMoose releases start with a discussion and motion on the email list.
 This should cover an outline of the schedule, a feature list or freeze date, and nomination of a Release Manager.
 * The Release Manager is given wide latitude to make decisions pertaining to the Release Process.
 * The Release Manager can delegate parts of the process to others but must make sure that the work gets done.
 * The Release Manager should keep all informed of progress during the Release Process.
-* GeoMoose releases should be well tested, well documented, and well publicized according to procedures in :ref:`how_to_release`.
+* GeoMoose releases should be well tested, well documented, and well publicized according to procedures in `how to release`_.

 Versioning of Releases
 -----------------------